BenWhite-01/Cloud-Computing-Coursework-2/README.md

-# Code and Scripts for my Cloud Coursework 2 submission
+# Code and Scripts
+## Cloud Coursework 2 submission - Ben White sc20bww

 - Code used to create workflow on Azure Functions in *'Azure'* folder
 - Code used to create workflow on OpenFaaS in *'OpenFaaS'* folder